 I don’t like being really sweaty when I’m trying to sleep.
 When Rachelle and I arrived back on the east coast this past summer, we spent nearly a month straight enduring temperatures hovering close to 100 degrees with humidity of 90 percent or more.
 She would work all day in the van on her computer after dropping me off at work when I was working on a home remodel job where we spent all day doing demolition work in the hot sun.
-Rachelle would pick me up and we would drive straight to the beach to jump in the ocean and shower off the days sweat at the beach showers.
+Rachelle would pick me up and we would drive straight to the beach to jump in the ocean and shower off the days sweat at the public beach showers.

 What do you do for income on the road?